Built in 1911 for Harrison and Helen Holt.

 Design by John Calvin & John Howard Stevens

-The area from the north side of Bowdoin Street to Pine Street and from Vaughan Street west saw a flourish of building in the teens and twenties as the former grounds of John Bundy Brown’s Bramhall estate were subdivided.
-Our subject, at the northwest corner of Chadwick and Bowdoin Streets is a part of this period and, along with several of its neighbors, has a family connect to JB.
+The area from the north side of Bowdoin Street to Pine Street and from Vaughan Street west saw a flourish of building in the teens and twenties as the former grounds of John Bundy Brown’s Bramhall estate was subdivided.
+Our subject, at the northwest corner of Chadwick and Bowdoin Streets, is a part of this period and, along with several of its neighbors, has a family connection to JB.

 The house is built from brick.
 It’s two stories with a third in the garret.
 Style is mostly Colonial Revival with some Arts and Crafts influences visible on the front facade.
 The form is an extended block along Bowdoin with a rear ell paralleling Chadwick Street.

 The Chadwick Street facade is more functional in its window arrangement.
-The low arches of the first floor windows helps to soften the overall scheme.
+The low arches of the first-floor windows help to soften the overall scheme.
 The dormer is not very well balanced and feels a bit forced.
 Census records for 1920 list 3 servants living with the Holts.
 No doubt the third floor contained their quarters.